 A standby commercial generator keeps your power on and your business open during an outage.
 It’s installed outside your business (like an AC unit) and comes on automatically — whether you’re open or closed.
 All within seconds of a power outage.

 Improper or poorly maintained generator sets are more prone to failure and are more likely to fail when needed most.
 The most common engine failures can be attributed to the starting, cooling, lubrication or fuel delivery systems.
-Failure of the electric generator is often attributed to excessive moisture in the generator windings.
-These types of failures can be minimized or prevented, by implementing regularly scheduled, comprehensive, generator maintenance and testing programs.
+These types of failures can be minimized or prevented by implementing regularly scheduled, comprehensive, generator maintenance and testing programs.

 Implementing a regular maintenance program is important in ensuring that your emergency generator works when you need it.